melvitax/thrifttytheater.com/README.md

 This project runs on the Jekyll static site generator and is hosted as a GitHub page.
 Pull requests are welcomed for fixing bugs or adding new features.

 If you want to develop locally instead, follow the instructions bellow.
-This project uses NodeJS and Bower to set things up in a local dev environment.
+This project uses NodeJS to set things up in a local dev environment.

 This project requires
 - [Git](https://git-scm.com)